stays grounded in the home pantry bins

 - Population

-- The name comes not from the beetle's mental state but from the confusion it caused early scientists who struggled to tell it apart from the rust-red flour beetle.
+- The name comes not from the beetle's mental state but from the confusion it caused early scientists.
 Now common throughout New Zealand.

 - Conservation Status